Frank L. Howley

-Frank Leo "Howlin'" Howley (February 3, 1903 - July 30, 1993) was a United States Army brigadier general and subsequently an administrator at New York University.
+Frank Leo "Howlin'" Howley (February 3, 1903 – July 30, 1993) was a United States Army brigadier general and subsequently an administrator at New York University.
 Howley served as commandant of the American sector of Berlin after World War II, when the city was broken and in dire need of being restored.
 He became known as Howlin' Howley because of his interminable and intractable interactions with the Soviets.

 Early life

 He was born in Hampton, New Jersey, and was educated at the Parsons School of Fine and Applied Arts in New York City.
 Howley also attended classes in business and art at the Sorbonne in Paris, and graduated with a B.S. degree in economics from New York University (NYU).

 At NYU he played football for the Violets at the positions of left end and placekicker.
-Although the team was then mediocre at best (1922-1924), Howley gained notoriety for his kicking expertise, and a nickname to match, Golden Toe.
-During his senior year, in a 41-3 loss to Rutgers, Howley's field goal accounted for their only score.
+Although the team was then mediocre at best (1922–1924), Howley gained notoriety for his kicking expertise, and a nickname to match, Golden Toe.
+During his senior year, in a 41–3 loss to Rutgers, Howley's field goal accounted for their only score.
 He was also a baseball and track and field athlete.

 In the 1930s Howley formed his own advertising agency based in Philadelphia called Frank L. Howley & Associates, and gained business nationwide despite the ongoing economic depression.

 Military career

-Howley entered the Officers Reserve Corps in 1932 and was called to active duty in 1940, eight years later.
+Howley entered the Officers Reserve Corps in 1932 and was called to active duty in 1940.
 His first assignment was commanding officer of an Air Corps ground school, and he was promoted to captain.
 In 1941 Howley chose to pursue the cavalry and was made operations officer of the Cavalry School at Fort Riley, Kansas.
 Sometime later he was made executive officer of the Third Cavalry Mechanized at Camp Gordon, Georgia, and was promoted to the rank of lieutenant colonel.
 In the summer of 1943, whilst in Georgia, Howley suffered a motorcycle accident and broke his back and pelvis.
 He was hospitalized more than five months and was eventually forced to transfer from the cavalry.
 He was told he could go home or move to Military Government, or more precisely, to Civil Affairs.
 He chose the latter.